-The AICD received revenue from sponsorship of events from KPMG of \$127,250.
-The AICD's auditor, KPMG, provided non-audit services primarily in relation to legal services, forensic technology review and payroll tax advice which totalled \$73,556 during the current financial year.
+The AICD received revenue from sponsorship of events from KPMG of \$127,750.
+The AICD's auditor, KPMG, provided non-audit services primarily in relation to a 3 year strategic internal audit plan and legal services which totalled \$30,426 during the current financial year.
 The directors are satisfied that the receipt of sponsorship and the provision of non-audit services is compatible with the general standard of independence for auditors and auditor independence requirements imposed by the Australian Charities and Not-for-Profits Commission Act 2012.